Batterii/tokengrip/README.md

 verfication fails with all keys, or if the token is simply invalid due to an unsupported algorithm or invalid JSON.

+**payload = decodePayload(token)**

+Extracts the decoded payload of a token, without checking the signature.
+This should only be used if it is helpful to know something about the token before the signature is checked-- an expiration date, for example, so you know if the token is expired before you even bother with verifying it.

+Data extracted this way should *not* be trusted until the signature is checked.

+**newToken = grip.checkSignature(token)**

+This is similar to `grip#verify`, except that it does not decode the payload.
+Like `grip#verify` it returns a new token if one is needed.
+It will return `null` otherwise.

+This method is useful for checking a signature after you've already decoded the payload using `decodePayload`. `grip#verify` is simply a combination of both of these operations, since the majority of the time you'll want to be doing both.

 ## Error Handling
 Tokengrip uses [Nani][5] to create the errors it throws, allowing you to easily